 - hand held VHF,

 If you are boating further north, you will want a liferaft with an insulated floor (like the Revere Offshore models).
 In warmer waters, this isn’t as necessary.

 The Revere Offshore models, as opposed to the Coastal Rafts, also come with a more complete equipment pack, helpful if you fear you may be spending a few days in the raft.
 They also have a more puncture-resistant material.

 If you will be closer to shore, however, and not in cold waters, the Coastal models should do.

 About The Revere Company, and Revere Life Rafts For Sale

 Since 1936, Revere Survival has been manufacturing the finest marine survival equipment available on the market.
 By maintaining the highest product quality standards and customer service, Revere’s award-winning survival rafts have been saving lives for more than 80 years.

-You can find the entire Offshore and Coastal line of Revere Life Rafts For Sale, here…
+You can find the entire Offshore and Coastal line of Revere Life Rafts, here…